onderjan/machine-check/core/machine-check/README.md

 $ cargo install machine-check
 ```

-The tool translates the system to a finite-state machine written in Rust, abstracts it (i.e. replacing variable types with types that represent sets of variable values), creates another machine for refinement of the abstraction, compiles the resulting machine using Cargo or rustc together with verification logic, and runs the executable.
+The tool translates the system to a finite-state machine written in Rust, abstracts it (replacing variable types with types that represent sets of variable values), creates another machine for refinement of the abstraction, compiles the resulting machine using Cargo or rustc together with verification logic, and runs the executable.

 To avoid downloading all of the libraries for every machine compilation, first run
 ```console